Frequently Asked Questions

 What happens to the blisters you collect from me?

-Blisters we collect are passed on to Tay Paper Recycling to be sorted, and sent to plastic recyclers to be cleaned and processed into recycled plastic pellet forms.
+Blisters we collect are sorted by us, and passed on directly to plastic recyclers to be cleaned and processed into recycled plastic pellet forms.

 These plastic pellets will then be used as feedstock material in the production and manufacturing of new products and applications such as clothing fibers, industrial fibers, food containers, etc.